 - Whisk flour, baking powder and salt in a medium bowl.

-- In another bowl, whisk together yogurt, sugar, eggs, oil, lemon zest, vanilla and 2 tbsp of the lavender buds.
+- In another bowl, whisk together yogurt, sugar, eggs, oil, lemon zest, vanilla and 2 tablespoon of the lavender buds.

 - Fold the dry ingredients into the yogurt mixture and stir until just combined.

 - Pour batter into the prepared pan and bake in the centre of the oven on middle rack about 50 minutes.

 - Allow cake to cool in the pan for 10 minutes, and remove to a wire rack.

 - Make the glaze: Stir together lemon juice and icing sugar in a small pot and cook until sugar is dissolved.
 Allow to cool.

 - While the cake is still warm, pour the glaze over the cake and allow it to soak in.

 - Scatter the remaining 1 tablespoon lavender buds over the cake.

 - Store at room temperate in a covered container for up to 3 days